hci-lab-um/heuristics-for-test-tool-design/How-to-use-the-heuristics.md

 [Back to Top](#TopofPage)

 ### Using the Heuristics to Support Changes and Maintenance Decisions
 We found when evaluating the heuristics in the industry case studies that teams maintaining tools or mature automation suites found they already had discussed some of the heuristics topics.
 However, which ones they needed to disucss in detail was *very* context dependent even within one organization.
 It was useful for these groups to have an initial meeting where they discussed all the heuristics fairly quickly to select which ones to then discuss in detail.
-One case study participant noted that their team had been: ``working together for years'' so they had a through understanding of each other and of the people using the automation, including their communication and learning preferences; they noted ``if a new person joined, it would be different.''
+One case study participant noted that their team had been: *'working together for years'* so they had a through understanding of each other and of the people using the automation, including their communication and learning preferences; they noted *'if a new person joined, it would be different.'*

 [Back to Top](#TopofPage)